isgr9801/learn_mate-nextjs/README.md

 <!-- ### Acknowledgments

-We would like to thank the contributors and open-source community for their valuable contributions to the development of SynapseStudy. -->
+We would like to thank the contributors and open-source community for their valuable contributions to the development of LearnMate. -->

 ---